Law offices with a difference

 They also needed a bigger space for outdoor meetings.

-The patios already had six fifteen-year old Magnolias, which we chose to retain, adopting a new planting scheme to complimented the trees.
+The patios already had six fifteen-year old Magnolias, which we chose to retain, adopting a new planting scheme to complement the trees.

-The upper terrace captured a lot of direct sunlight which gave us the opportunity to plant more flowers,
+The upper terrace captured a lot of direct sunlight which gave us the opportunity to plant more bulbs and perennial plants.

 Style and heritage

 This is one of our high-maintenance gardens on different levels.
-Every season we enrich the palette by trying new plants,
+Every season we enrich the palette by planting new species,

-while every two weeks we attend site to maintain the fallen leaves, watering system, borders, organic fertilizing,
+while every two weeks we attend site to maintain the fallen leaves, check the watering system, fertilize organically,

-and manually trimming and cutting what needs to be tended.
+and manually trim and cut what needs to be tended.